spacemeshos/POET-OLD/protocol.md

 - t:int = 150.
 A statistical security parameter.
 (Note: is 150 needed for Fiat-Shamir or 21 suffices?)
 - w:int = 256.
 A statistical security parameter.

-Note: The constatns are fixed and shared between the Prover and the Verifier.
+Note: The constants are fixed and shared between the Prover and the Verifier.
 Values shown here are just an example and may be set differently for different POET server instances.

 ## Input
 - n:int - time parameter